decidables/decidables/sites/detectable/src/threshold.md

 ## Parameterizing our threshold with bias, <span class="math-var">c</span>

-The location of our threshold determines the :key[Bias] (sometimes called the :term[response bias]) of our model, which we will parameterize with :key[c].
+The location of our threshold determines the :key[bias], :key[c], also called the :term[response bias], of our model.
 It lies along a continuum from negative infinity to infinity.
 Zero indicates a neutral bias.
 Positive numbers indicate a :term[conservative bias].
-The larger the positive bias, the more evidence necessary before a :key[Present] response is given.
+The larger the positive bias, the *more* evidence necessary before a :key['present'] response is given.
 Negative numbers indicate a :term[liberal bias].
-The larger the negative bias, the less evidence necessary to respond :key[Present].
+The larger the negative bias, the *less* evidence necessary to respond :key['present'].

-In this example, the distance from the origin, or *neutral point*, to the threshold is explicitly labeled with :key[c].
-You can drag the threshold line or its handle to adjust its position.
-If there are evidence measurements for individual trials, they will change between :key[Respond Present] and :key[Respond Absent] trials based on the location of the threshold, allowing you to see how the :key[Bias] determines the tendency to make more :key[Present] or :key[Absent] responses:
+Explore how the :key[bias] determines how little or how much evidence is necessary to respond :key['present'] versus :key['absent']:

 <sdt-example-model>
   <detectable-control run pause reset trials="10" duration="500"></detectable-control>